Blackpool jilted boyfriend jailed for murdering ex-girlfriend's dad

 He was taken to hospital where he later died.

-Westhead was arrested a short time later after he was found hiding in a neighbouring garden.
+Westhead, of Flakefleet Avenue, was arrested a short time later after he was found hiding in a neighbouring garden.

-In a statement after the verdict, his family said: "Despite the conviction it will not bring back Web or ease the pain of him not being with us.
+In a statement after the verdict, Mr Webster's family said: "Despite the conviction it will not bring back Web or ease the pain of him not being with us.
 His death was so unnecessary."